JoshMerfeld/joshmerfeld.github.io/_pages/papers.md

 **Poverty at High Frequency** (with Jonathan Morduch). _Draft soon_.

+**Using Geospatial Data and Machine Learning to Estimate Poverty Rates and Uncertainty** (with David Newhouse).

 **Does the timing of the school year affect child labor decisions in developing countries?** (with Alex Eble).

 **Can We Predict Movements in and out of Poverty?
 Applying Machine Learning to Household Surveys in East Africa** (with Linden McBride).